appacademy/graduated-job_seeker-program/week-2/javascript_trivia/README.md

 ## Round One

 _click on the question to navigate to its' answer.
-Click on the "back too" link from the answer to return to the questions_
+Click on the "back to" link from the answer to return to the questions_

 * [Why do you need doctype?](#why-do-you-need-doctype)
 * [What is the use of data-* attribute?](#what-is-the-use-of-the-data--attribute)